Tiberius Julius Celsus Polemaeanus

 Tiberius Julius Celsus Polemaeanus (Τιβέριος Ἰούλιος Κέλσος Πολεμαιανός), commonly known as Celsus (c.
 45 CE – before c.
-120 CE), was an Ancient Greek military commander and politician of the Roman Republic who became a senator, and served as suffect consul as the colleague of Lucius Stertinius Avitus.
+120 CE), was an Ancient Greek military commander and politician of the Roman Empire who became a senator, and served as suffect consul as the colleague of Lucius Stertinius Avitus.
 Celsus Polemaeanus was a wealthy and popular citizen and benefactor of Ephesus, and was buried in a sarcophagus beneath the famous Library of Celsus, which was built as a mausoleum in his honor by his son Tiberius Julius Aquila Polemaeanus.

 Biography

 Tiberius Julius Celsus Polemaeanus was born around 45 CE to a family of Ancient Greek origin, in either Ephesus or Sardis.
 His ancestors were Romanized Greeks native of Sardis or Ephesus who belonged to a family of priests of Rome, and were originally from Sardis in Asia Minor.
 They had been granted Roman citizenship, and some of them held official positions in the service of the Roman Empire.

 The cursus honorum of Celsus has been recorded in a Latin inscription recovered at Ephesus.
 According to it, his earliest recorded office was military tribune in Legio III Cyrenaica, which was part of the garrison of Roman Egypt.
 The next recorded event in his life was his adlection into the Senate inter aedilicios by the Roman Emperor Vespasian and his son Titus, which was a reward Vespasian is known to have made to individuals who supported him during the Year of the Four Emperors.
 Exactly how Celsus supported Vespasian is not known: the Roman governor of Egypt at the time, Tiberius Julius Alexander, was the first governor to declare publicly for Vespasian (1 July 69); a vexillation of Legio III Cyrenaica participated in the First Jewish–Roman War (66–73 CE), and Celsus may have come to Vespasian's notice that way.
 Regardless of the reason, promotion to the Senate was a significant social and political achievement for Celsus.

 Following this, Celsus achieved the republican magistracy of praetor of the people of Rome, requiring his presence in the capital city.
 Then he was appointed praetorian legate to the provincial complex of Cappadociae et Galatiae Ponti, Pisidiae Paphlagoniae, Armeniae minoris, an aggregation of territories that later became the Roman provinces of Cappadocia, Galatia, Paphlagonia, and Armenia.
 This presents a problem: at this time (75-79 CE) the garrison of this territory included two legions, which implies this governorship would normally be assigned to someone who had previously been consul; further, the governor of Galatia at this time is known to be Marcus Hirrius Fronto Neratius Pansa.
 Mireille Corbier provides a possible explanation: Celsus was acting here as an independent, yet subordinate associate to Neratius Pansa.